aws-samples/aws-cdk-examples/python/opensearch/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

-### Python setup
+### Bootstrap the environment

 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the `.env` directory.
 To create the virtualenv it assumes that there is a `python3` (or `python` for Windows) executable in your path with access to the `venv` package.

-Run bash bootstrap.sh to create a virtualenv on MacOS and Linux.
-If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.
+Run below command to create a virtualenv on MacOS and Linux.

-To manually create a virtualenv on MacOS and Linux:

 ```
-$ python3 -m venv .env
+$ bash bootstrap.sh
 ```

-After the init process completes and the virtualenv is created, you can use the following step to activate your virtualenv.
+After the bootstrap process completes and the virtualenv is created, you can use the following step to activate your virtualenv.

 ```
 $ source .env/bin/activate